AW203/loader-autoupdater/README.md

 ### GitHub Configuration

-1. Make sure the `version.txt` file at the root of your repository contains the current version (e.g., "1.0.0")
+1. Make sure the `version.txt` file at the root of your repository contains the latest release version (e.g., "1.0.0")
 2. Create a release on GitHub:
    - Go to your repository → Releases → Create a new release
    - Tag version: v1.0.0 (matching version.txt)
-   - Upload the `loader_1.0.0.exe` file compiled with `compile_release.bat`
+   - Upload the compiled executable and rename it to `loader.exe` (important: this exact name is required)
    - Publish the release

 ### Testing the Auto-Update System

-1. Compile the base version (0.9.0) with `compile.bat`
-2. Run the generated loader (`loader_0.9.0.exe`)
+1. Run your version 0.9.0 loader (e.g. `loader_0.9.0.exe`)
-3. The loader should detect version 1.0.0 on GitHub and download the update
+2. The loader should detect version 1.0.0 on GitHub and download the update
+3. After downloading, it will automatically:
+   - Close the current loader
+   - Install the new version as `loader_1.0.0.exe`
+   - Launch the updated version

 ## Main Files